cicchiello/t2p/README.md

 I have been using 16Gb Class 10 micro sd cards.
 I wouldn't recommend using slower than Class 10, as this will be the little computer's file system.
 On ther other hand, you *can* probably get away with other sizes (anything from 8Gb on up), but those haven't been tried.

+The username/password are the standard for new Raspbian installs: pi/raspberry (we will be changing the password later in this process).

 If you find that you wish to start with stock Raspbian, the same web site will have the latest images, but you'll also need to wrestle with stuff like getting connected to a network, installing "git" and a few other miscellaneous things.

 ## After your micro sd card is ready

 Once you have your micro sd, you're ready to install all the t2p-specific code.

+Before starting, please setup a phone to serve as a hotspot for communicating with the print server.
+After installation, you will need to do a bit of printer setup (at least add a printer and choose the general properties).
+A hotspot is the chosen mechanism so that Raspberry Pi does not actually have to join your corporate network.
+The installation package is expecting the hotspot to be available as follows:
+> SSID: HANELINUS
+> password: 0123456789

 First, login to your Raspberry Pi from your favorite shell or terminal tool (e.g. PuTTY):
 > ssh pi@\<its-ip-address>